rubocode/frontier.nvim/doc/design/origin.md

 ### GOALS

 I would be happy if I could create this handful of colorschemes with a single theming abstraction that is customized to accomodate multiple palettes.
 They will use different palettes and different choices (colors and themes) in injecting those colors into the highlight scheme which support _standard_ neovim highlighting and _custom_ plugins.
-It seemed a good idea to centralize and stabilize the highlight definitions in order that all themes (colorschemes) benefited when a new plugin was added to the ones that were chosen to be included.
+It seemed a good idea to centralize and stabilize the highlight definitions link them via a dynamic internal abstraction in order that all themes (colorschemes) benefited when a new plugin or a new neovim feature was added to the ones that were chosen to be included.

 At this point I switched from _UNIWATCH_ to _FRONTIER_ as the name of the project.